ELMERIKH/Beryl/readme.md

 -dll "function" (name of function to run with the dll file)

--uac makes Beryl run as Uac by default (if UAC and  user  doesn t execute as admin payload won t be injected won't run)
+-uac makes Beryl run as Uac by default (if UAC and  user  doesn t execute as admin payload won t be injected and won t run)

 To Do :
 ---------------